Last updated October, 2019.

 The ultimate goal for me is to be mindful in everything I do, which is why I meditate every day.

 When you meditate, you strengthen awareness (cultivate mindfulness) of your thoughts, emotions, and urges - as well as the stories that play on a constant loop in your head.

 You develop the skill of noticing it all without getting caught up in it.

 Mindfulness is transferring that skill to the rest of your day when you aren't meditating.
-If you are doing things mindfully, you are not distracted by thoughts about the past or future (or, some alternate reality).
+If you are doing things mindfully, you aren't distracted by thoughts about the past or future (or, some alternate reality).
 Instead, your attention is fully on the task at hand: working, playing, talking to a friend, washing the dishes, walking the dog, listening to music, et cetera.

 What does that mean to you?

 The human condition is "lost in thought," and we tend to go through life at the mercy of whatever our minds produce next.
 This results in the problems we all struggle with every day: stress, anxiety, depression, self-doubt, worry, regret, a lack of focus, and so on.

 If properly taught and applied, mindfulness and meditation can help with all of these struggles, and have a profound effect on your overall health and well-being.

 I want to touch on a few other things from your question.
 You said, "I know meditation is focusing on the breath or a mantra..."